Vishalrewaskar/Python-Bootcamp/README.md

 ### ✅ Day 2 Recap: 13 juune

 **📌 Focus Area:**
-- No new concepts were covered today.
 - Still going through the **Python Basics Assignment** by Krish Sir
 - Currently working on **questions 4 to 7**, which are a bit tricky
-- Uploaded the **Conditional Flow Notebook** after watching the tutorials
+- Uploaded the **Conditional Flow Notebook** (conditional statements, loops) after watching the tutorials

 More updates coming soon... 🔄